nschorgh/Planetary-Code-Collection/Common/Test/README_tests.txt

 2. Example solution of semi-implicit heat equation solver with Stefan-Boltzmann Law boundary condition (conductionQ.f90 or conductionQ2.f90)

 make testcrankQ
 a.out

 - Tprofile_testcrankQ contains 12 temperature profiles from the last sol
 - z.testcrankQ contains the coordinates of the vertical grid
-- stdout_of_testcrankQ.txt contains the time-averaged temperature profile and heat flux After the temperature has equilibrated, the time-averaged heat flux must be constant with depth and must equal the heat flux specified at the bottom boundary.
+- stdout_of_testcrankQ.txt contains the time-averaged temperature profile and heat flux
+After the temperature has equilibrated, the time-averaged heat flux must be constant with depth and must equal the heat flux specified at the bottom boundary.

-3. Test implementation of nonlinear boundary condition in Crank-Nicolson solver (conductionQ.f90)
+3. Test implementation of nonlinear boundary condition in Crank-Nicolson solver (subroutine cranknQ)

 make testcrankQ_asymp
 a.out

-The numerical solution is in the 2nd column of the output file 'Tsurface' and the analytical solution for small times is in the 4th column.
-The result is shown in Figure 1.4 of the UserGuide.pdf.
+The numerical solution is in the 2nd column of the output file 'Tsurface_asymp' and the analytical solution for small times is in the 4th column.
+The result can be plotted with testQ_asymp.m and is shown in Figure 1.4 of the UserGuide.pdf.